VaniaOP/Sway-Dots/README.md

 Check configs for explanations.

 Installation: copy/create files.
-Make sure to get the right outputs and inputs with swaymsg -t get_outputs and swaymsg -t get_inputs.
+Make sure to get the right outputs and inputs with `swaymsg -t get_outputs`

+ and

+`swaymsg -t get_inputs`.

 Cook

 # Dependencies